nikolas-AI/test-bluebug/README.md

 2. **Create a New Branch**: Create a new branch in your forked repository for your feature or bug fix.
 Naming your branch descriptively is a good practice, e.g., `feature-name` or `bugfix-issue-number`.

+3. **Make Changes**: Make your changes and ensure that they adhere to coding standards and best practices.

+4. **Testing**: Test your changes thoroughly to ensure they don't introduce new issues and that they work as intended.